WouterDurnez/mobiledna_py/README.rst

 This documentation is under development.
 Below, you will find more information for each of the package modules.

-Communication module
+📡 Communication module
 --------------------

-⚠️ Don't touch this module if you don't have access to the ES server!
+**Warning** Don't touch this module if you don't have access to the ES server!

 1. elastic.py
 #############